 .
 Examples of foods with high tyramine content include:

 CheeseAlcoholOrgan meatsNutsPeanut butterFava beansOnionsAvocadosCanned figsChocolateExcessive amounts of caffeineFoods containing monosodium glutamate (MSG)Foods that are pickled, marinated, smoked, cured, or fermented

 Ask your doctor for a complete list of foods and drinks to avoid.

 During therapy, your doctor will monitor your heart rate, blood pressure, liver and kidney functions, and worsening depression, including increased suicide risk.
 MAOIs should be used with caution in the elderly and those with liver and kidney diseases.

 MAOIs can cause birth defects.
 They should not be taken by pregnant women.
 Also, the medicine should not be taken if you have certain conditions, such as stroke,

-heart disease, or pheochromocytoma (tumor in the adrenal gland).
+, or pheochromocytoma (tumor in the adrenal gland).